IMPORTANT ACTIVITIES - MARSH RELATED

 Students then installed two of the hatchboxes in Willow Creek near the fish hatchery.
 Project leader Joe Scordino said the hatchboxes are designed to replicate natural processes in streams but with much greater survival of eggs to fry (free-swimming “baby” salmon).
 These hatchboxes will also be placed in Shell Creek in coming days.

-Another recent article from MY EDMONDS NEWS:
+Another spotlight article from MY EDMONDS NEWS:

 The changing seasons at the Edmonds Marsh